Patrice Bart-Williams: Career

-In 2008, the LP, "Free Patri-Ation" was released through Universal.
-Singles "Clouds," and "Another One," topped the charts.
+In 2008, the LP Free Patri-Ation was released through Universal.
+Singles "Clouds" and "Another One" topped the charts.

-Patrice released his LP, "One," in 2010.
+Patrice released his LP, One, in 2010.
 The moniker of the album was inspired by a personal philosophy of the musician.
 "No living being is truly autonomous.
 The planet is a unique mass of materials and of moving energy, they are not separated by the elements that they are composed of.
-I think that in terms of music, it is the same."
+I think that in terms of music, it is the same".

-2013's "Rising of the Son," was mainly produced by Patrice.
-Its opening song and single "Alive," featured a version with Busy Signal.
+2013's Rising of the Son, was mainly produced by Patrice.
+Its opening song and single, "Alive", featured a version with Busy Signal.

-After "One," and expressed most with "The Rising of the son," Patrice coined a new genre for his music, termed "Sweggae."
+After One, and expressed most with Rising of the Son, Patrice coined a new genre for his music, termed "sweggae".
 He states, "I tried to find a common ground between all these things I love.
-Blues, Hip Hop, Dancehall, singer-songwriter music, Afro-Beat, Rock, philosophy, poetry, and the list is long.
+Blues, hip hop, dancehall, singer-songwriter music, Afro-beat, rock, philosophy, poetry, and the list is long.
 I didn't want it to sound like a mix but a style that in a very self explicatory way reflects these times that we're living in.
 Times in which it's getting hard to tell black from white.
 Times where cultures and genres are mixed to the point that you can't tell what's what anymore.
 I am a living symbol of these times.
-I am looking to create its soundtrack."
-French newspaper, Le Monde, started using the genre "sweggae" and both they and Patrice describe it as music with reggae undertones with a more modernist take, reflective of someone who created his own culture out of many things.
+I am looking to create its soundtrack".
+The French newspaper, Le Monde, started using the genre "sweggae" and both they and Patrice describe it as music with reggae undertones with a more modernist take, reflective of someone who created his own culture out of many things.